EasyCorp/EasyAdminBundle/Resources/doc/book/1-basic-configuration.md

     # ...
 ```

-The contents of this option are not escaped before displaying them, so you can
+The contents of this option are not escaped in the template, so you can use
-use HTML tags if needed:
+HTML tags if needed:

 ```yaml
 # app/config/config.yml